Skip to main content

 Data Points Aren’t Aligned with the Floor Plan

-Cause: The data items haven’t been clamped to the floor plan or are using different height settings.
+Cause: The data items haven’t been assigned to the floor plan or are using different height settings.

 Fix: